About

 The various stands of my work, whether installation, performance, sculpture or painting, are linked by a fascination with historical styles, and with the act and meaning of looking.

-In 2015 I made my first visit to India, and was driven to find out about the British Raj, studio photography and Mughal painting.
-The small paintings produced at this time quickly mutated into life-size wooden cutouts, expanded paintings which give me great flexibility.
-I became intrigued by the language of display and of uniforms, the 'feminised' dress of Royal Princes and Viceroys, the politics of posing and the Gaze.
+In 2015 I visited India where I found out about the British Raj, studio photography and Mughal painting.
+The small paintings produced at this time quickly mutated into life-size wooden cutouts and expanded paintings.
+These riffed on the language of display and uniforms, the politics of posing and the Gaze (‘Roar Like a Paintbrush’, ‘Opem8’ at the Usher gallery, ‘Hobson-Jobson’ at the Museum of Legacies).

 EDUCATION